Real-time generative work in dialogue with Baroque vanitas painting — a bubble at planetary scale, with Jen Lowe

 Created for the BrightMoments exhibition, BLINK emerges from a dialogue with Baroque vanitas painting, the 17th-century still lifes that used fragile, transient objects to meditate on time, impermanence, and human finitude.

-In BLINK, the bubble becomes both memento mori and moment of delight: an object suspended between disappearance and wonder.
-The work translates this historically loaded symbol into computational language, scaling it to monumental proportions while preserving its essential fragility.
+The work scales the symbol to monumental proportions, planetary and immersive, while preserving the essential quality that made it meaningful in the 17th century: it cannot last, and it knows it.
 Flowing streams and algorithmic fields echo visual systems explored in The Book of Shaders, extending an ongoing investigation of time, perception, and scale in code-based art.